slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 A few I love you's were exchanged, and we hung up.
 I don't remember who hung up first, but it was probably me.

-Down to the limo receptionist for me daily ritual.
-She bore a velodrome of overweight and an amputated leg.
-They cut it off years ago after a pretty cool accident.
-She'd hobble busily on her new metal calf sending drivers all across the city.
-During one crisis, she dispatched someone three thousand miles away.
-It stuck in her pride from then on, adding more weight, and a huge grin that dangerously firted with tipping her over.

-She gave me the mail in a heap.
-"Read 'em and weep!" she laughed hard.

-The letter was absent, and I could feel the government silently shrug.
-Another week without the visa.
-They weren't thinking of me, they didn't miss me.

 ***